City Form of Government

 Meet City Manager - Sheyi I. Ipaye, CPM, Fellow-HKSG

-Sheyi Ipaye is a Certified Public Manager (CPM), and a Senior Executive Fellow at HARVARD Kennedy School of Government.
-Recruited by City Council to transform the city and improve the community’s public infrastructure, He has reorganized departments, streamlined business systems, improved customer service, and elevated the professionalism of his staff through the city’s core values of “Teamwork, Integrity, Innovation, and Professionalism through Excellence”
+Sheyi Ipaye is a Certified Public Manager (CPM), ICMA Credentialed Manager (ICMA-CM), and a Senior Executive Fellow at HARVARD Kennedy School of Government.
+He was recruited by the Willis City Council to transform the city and improve the community’s public infrastructure for future growth.
+He is thrilled to work for the City of Willis, which resides in Montgomery County, the 7th fastest growing county in the nation.
+Source (US Census)

-Previously, Ipaye served as City Manager in Palestine, Glen Heights, and Forest Hill, Texas, where he served for more than three decades.
-In Forest Hill, he lowered the city’s property tax rate, increased financial reserves, and reduced waste.
-He supervised construction of Forest Hill Civic and Convention Center, the Forest Hill Memorial Park, and increased police, fire, and emergency medical services to the public.
+In Forest Hill, he lowered the city’s property tax rate for 12 consecutive years.
+He reduced waste and increased financial reserves by more than 300%.
+He supervised the construction of Forest Hill new City Hall, Forest Hill Civic and Convention Center, and the Forest Hill Memorial Park without bond funds or loan packages for the projects.
 Under his fiscal leadership, the City of Forest Hill’s Insurance Services Office ISO rating improved from a 5 to 3, helping to reduce insurance costs for homeowners and Forest Hill’s General Obligation Bond Rating was upgraded by Standard and Poor’s Rating Service from an “A” to “A+,” a first for the city.
-The city has consistently received the “Distinguished Budget Presentation Award” from the Government Finance Officers Association (GFOA).
+The city has consistently for 12 years received the “Distinguished Budget Presentation Award” from the Government Finance Officers Association (GFOA).

 Responsibilities